Luis Robert Player Props: White Sox vs. Rangers

-The Chicago White Sox, including Luis Robert (.256 on-base percentage in past 10 games, 67 points below season-long percentage), take on starter Andrew Heaney and the Texas Rangers at Globe Life Field, Tuesday at 8:05 PM ET.
+The Chicago White Sox, including Luis Robert (.195 batting average in his past 10 games), battle starter Dane Dunning and the Texas Rangers at Globe Life Field, Wednesday at 8:05 PM ET.

-In his most recent game, he went 1-for-4 with a double against the Guardians.
+He had a hitless performance in his previous game (0-for-4) against the Rangers.

 Luis Robert Game Info & Props vs. the Rangers